Pack Creation

 # Optional: Add a brief description line (recommendation less than 128 characters)

-description: Example that shows the usage of Fault component on an Cortex-M33 with TrustZone
+description: Example that shows the usage of Fault component on a Cortex-M33 with TrustZone

 created-for: CMSIS-Toolbox@2.6.0 # minimum CMSIS-Toolbox version, newer versions will work also